Zippy-boy/wire-pod/Home.md

 - Knowledge-graph ("I have a question") commands are easy to setup via [Houndify](https://www.soundhound.com/) or [OpenAI](https://openai.com/)
 - Token and jdocs handlers, so a robot can be "signed in" to it
 - A robot can sign in to wire-pod without ever touching a DDL server
-- A robot can also sign in to wire-pod without needing to clear user data
+- A robot can also sign in to wire-pod without needing to clear user data (if the DDL servers are up)
-- There is a Vector mobile app replacement hosted at port 8080 (by default) which allows you to configure bot settings and to access robot interfaces
+- There is a Vector mobile app replacement hosted at port 8080 (by default) which allows you to configure bot settings and to access robot interfaces.
+This interface also allows you to create custom intents.
-- It is easy to create your own voice commands via plugins (see [Standards.md](./Standards)) and to implement the vector-go-sdk into your plugins
-    - The vector-go-sdk is fully featured and relatively easy to use
 - When a bot is authenticated, the bot is added (or modified if already there) to `sdk_config.ini`, which allows the Python SDK to continue to work.
 - A multiplexer which allows the HTTPS connection check to work, so the CCIS screen will show "NETWORK: AVAILABLE".